 Set Clear Goals

-Define your goals for transitioning to clean eating.
-Determine what changes you want to make, such as reducing added sugars, eliminating artificial additives, or increasing your intake of fruits and vegetables.
+*Determine what changes you want to make, such as reducing added sugars, eliminating artificial additives, or increasing your intake of fruits and vegetables.

-Start with small, achievable goals and gradually build upon them.
+*Start with small, achievable goals and gradually build upon them.
+Check for clean eating and unprocessed food recipes online.

 Clean Out Your Pantry

-This is a very important first step!
+This is a very important step!
 Go through your pantry, refrigerator, and freezer to identify processed foods and remove them from your home.
 Discard items that are highly processed, high in added sugars, unhealthy fats, and artificial ingredients.

 Replace them with organic and whole food alternatives, such as fresh produce, whole grains, and minimally processed options.
+Some things are easy to make on your own (think salad dressing or sauce!)

 Plan Your Meals